alec-jensen/kidney-bot/readme.md

 - Install the required packages `python3 -m pip install -r requirements.txt`
 - Run the setup `python3 setup.py` Make sure to run this in the venv, and provide all requested information **EXACTLY**

-Start the bot with `python3 main.py`
+- Start the bot with `python3 main.py`

-todo: setup.py file to automatically ask for these then setup database.